 Meet Our Team

-Each WMCC gynecologic oncologist is an experienced surgeon with specialized training in daVinci® robotic surgery.
-This robotic-assisted surgery method allows them to perform complex, minimally invasive surgical procedures with precision and accuracy.
-Additionally, our physician surgeons provide open and vaginal surgery to patients with other gynecologic malignancies.
+Our WMCC gynecologic oncologist is an experienced surgeon with specialized training in daVinci® robotic surgery.
+This robotic-assisted surgery method allows her to perform complex, minimally invasive surgical procedures with precision and accuracy.
+Additionally, our physician surgeon provides open and vaginal surgery to patients with other gynecologic malignancies.

-Our gynecologic oncologists prescribe chemotherapy for patients with gynecologic cancers that require systemic therapy.
-We coordinate patient infusions with our hospital partners, and infusions are delivered at the Ascension Borgess Cancer Center (currently housed at WMCC until September 2021) and Bronson Cancer Center’s infusion rooms.
+Our gynecologic oncologist prescribes chemotherapy for patients with gynecologic cancers that require systemic therapy.
+We coordinate patient infusions with our hospital partners, and infusions are delivered at the Ascension Borgess Cancer Center and Bronson Cancer Center’s infusion rooms.

-WMCC gynecologic oncologists coordinate radiation services with WMCC radiation oncologists for patients with gynecologic malignancies requiring this treatment method.
+The WMCC gynecologic oncologist coordinates radiation services with WMCC radiation oncologists for patients with gynecologic malignancies requiring this treatment method.